kayoslab/segueTester/README.md

 3. View Will Appear
 4. View Did Appear

 To determine this I created a quick implementation of an UI-Test.
 Just for the sake of documentation it's public available here.
-To spoiler you, the right order is satisfied in 1.000 of 1.000 cases :)
+To spoil you, the right order is satisfied in 1.000 of 1.000 cases :)